WSLegion/WH2_Woodelf_mod/README.md

 # Drycha
 Upon unlocking the 1.
-Stage of her trait, 5 units of Malevolent Dryad, Tree Kin, 2 units of Malevolent Treeman and 3 units of Giant Spider, Giant Wolves and Great Hawks will be available to recruit from the tier 3 verion of the Forest Spirit Building Chain.
+Stage of her trait, 5 units of Malevolent Dryad, Tree Kin, 2 units of Malevolent Treeman and 3 units of Giant Spider, Giant Wolves and Great Hawks will be available to recruit from Nimbus-Shrouded Copse (the tier 4 verion of the Forest Spirit Building Chain).
 Please note that her traits ONLY APPLY TO MALEVOLENT FOREST SPIRITS.

 ## Stage 1 (level 10)
   * Malevolent Dryad